basile753/PFI_PatientSpecific_project/README.txt

-Last update : A. Basile, uOttawa VRS, 30_01_2025
+Last update : A. Basile, uOttawa VRS, 14_02_2025

 ----------------------------------------------------- CONTEXT

 This Git repository aims to be the workingplace of the PFI (patellofemoral instability) automatic segmentation and simulation project, part of Annagh's Thesis proposal, directed by Allison clouthier for the uOttawa.

-The goal is to develop a ready-to-use software that can predict the risks of PFI for a specific young person from its MRI data.
+This is a ready-to-use program that can generate a patient-specific MSK model from the patient's MRI CT-scan images.

-To do so, the software will perform an automatic-segmentation made by a Machine Learning model, trained on a specific dataset of 41 teenager's knee MRIs with background of knee injuries (PFI, ACL...).
-Then a few kinematic simulation will be done from the previously segmented musculoskeletal model in order to assess the risk of PFI and/or PFI-specific kinematics.
+To do so, the software can train, test and evaluate a deep-learning model for full knee segmentation or use an existing one, then perform a full automatic-segmentation of the knee made by the deep learning model.
+Finally after going through a few transformations and morphing process, the patient-specific knee mesh is inserted within the SMITH2019 generic model, ready for further simulations.

 Read the following thesis for more information : INSERT ANNAGH'S THESIS